-- 19. What does Columbus hope to bring back to Spain? ▶ - 20.
-How did an astrolabe help Columbus? → - 21.
+- 19. What does Columbus hope to bring back to Spain? → gold and spices - 20.
+How did an astrolabe help Columbus? → it measured how high the North Star was above the horizon, which helped determine latitude - 21.
 On page 79, Columbus "confesses" (though he seems to have no qualms about the fact) that he "took by force some of the natives" of Hispaniola.
 Do you think people should be taken by force?
 If so when?
 If not, why not? - 22.
 Ms. Hakim says (p.
 80), "Europeans called America a 'new world'-but it was another old world with its own ancient civilizations and peoples.
 They were just different from those in Europe."
 Do you agree with her or disagree?
 Why? - 23.
 On page 82, Ms. Hakim lists some of the products that Europeans gained from the "New World" as well as products that the Europeans brought to the "New World" from the "Old"; list some of them.
-Which product from America "proved more valuable to the Old World than all the gold in both the Americas"? → - 24.
-According to Ms. Hakim, in 1492, which was the most advanced civilization in the world? - 25.
-On what grounds does she make this statement? ▶ - 26.
+Which product from America "proved more valuable to the Old World than all the gold in both the Americas"? → the potato - 24.
+According to Ms. Hakim, in 1492, which was the most advanced civilization in the world? → China's - 25.
+On what grounds does she make this statement?

+the Chinese were better fed, better housed, better clothed, and better educated than people anywhere else; Chinese technology was way ahead of the rest of the world - 26.
 On page 83, Ms. Hakim notes that King John of Portugal said Columbus was "a big talker and boastful in his accomplishments."
-She then asks if you can think of a reason why "bragging" might sometimes be useful and not just conceited. ⇒ - 27.
-Why were Africans brought to America in 1503? $\Rightarrow k$ - 28.
+She then asks if you can think of a reason why "bragging" might sometimes be useful workers were needed to tend the fields; Indians were dying and the Spanish didn't want to do the work - 28.
 What did Columbus think South America was?
-Why? ▶ - p.
+Why? → Garden of Eden, because the beautifully colored birds and flowers reminded him of a paradise - p.
 80-The crimes continue: "Columbus sent a boatload of Indians back to Spain to be sold as slaves." - 29.
 What do you think?
 On page 86, Ms. Hakim tells us about a lie Columbus told the Indians: about how he would make the moon disappear if they did not bring him food.
 Was the lie justified?
 What good came out of the lie?
 What bad came of it? - 30.
 Which Italian sailed to America for England; therefore, giving England a claim to all of North America? [chap.
-18] →

-- 31. Which explorer "discovered" the Pacific Ocean? [chap.
-18] → - p.
+18] → Giovanni Caboto, John Cabot - 31.
+Which explorer "discovered" the Pacific Ocean? [chap.18] → Vasco Nuñez de Balboa p.
 87-Ms. Hakim says Balboa was the first European to see the Pacific's "American coast"; explorers and traders knew the "eastern side" quite well.
-This means that Balboa had reached the western side of the American land mass: he was on the eastern edge of the Pacific Ocean.
+This means that Balboa had reached the western side of the American land mass; he was on the eastern edge of the Pacific Ocean.